Approach to optimal quantum transport via states over time

-Before we give the proof, note that the channel in the theorem is not necessarily the optimal channel for the problem defined in $\H_S$.
+The entanglement fidelity measures how well the channel $\cE$ preserves not only the state $\rho$, but also its entanglement with a reference system.

+Before we give the proof, note that we now have two optimisation problems in the support Hilbert space $\H_S$, the original problem, with cost function equivalent to and the limit problem, with cost function Both are optimised over the same set of quantum channel.
+As the costs are non-equivalent, these two problems are different they in general should have different optimal costs and channels.
 That said, numerical evidence suggests that these channels are equal or at least very close.

 \begin{proof} Using \cref{eq:Kembed} in \cref{thm:optEmbedd} we can immediately obtain the result:

 as claimed. \end{proof}